โ† Dashboard ยท Docs ยทSecurity

 ~/.grove/dashboard_auth # Password hash โ€” keep private

-If you lose .key, your encrypted files are unrecoverable.
+If you lose .key, your encrypted chunks are unrecoverable.
 Back up keys regularly.

 Threat Model